This Week at Epiphany - October 27

 Carmen Gutierrez, a long time parishioner who died in 2011, donated her body to medical research.
 Her ashes have been returned to us, her family.
 The committal will take place immediately after the 11:15 service in the Memorial Garden.

 Each November, Emmaus House, a mission of the Diocese, sponsors a “Thanksgiving at Home” program for their neighbors in Peoplestown.
 Turkeys are provided as well as a bag of groceries for side dishes.
 Nov.
 2nd, we will be distributing brown paper bags which will include a list of items (also in the newsletter) to purchase and return to Epiphany through Nov.
 16. We are accountable for 100 bags, so we thank you very much in advance for your help in returning the bags - filled!
 Contact: Jeanette Hanson, 404.982.9134,

 Epiphany Concert Series: A concert in memory of former Epiphany Organist/Choirmaster Patrick Hagan, will be presented at 4:30 pm.
 The choir, comprised of members and friends of the Epiphany Choir, will be directed by composer and former Epiphanite Mary Place Badarak.

 Vigil of All Souls with Choral Evensong, Baptism, and Holy Eucharist at 6 p.m.
 The Epiphany Choir will sing works by works by Stanford, Puccini, and Chilcott for the service.
 Bring mementos and pictures of loved ones for the Altar of Repose.
 There will be incense at this service.

 Adult Education at 10 a.m.

-Adult Forum: The rector will lead a discussion on the meaning of Anglicanism.
+- Adult Forum: The Rector will lead a discussion on Anglicanism.
 Jones Hall, Room C.

-The Epiphany Parents Group will discuss “Diversity with your Kids,” led by Maryellen Stockton.
+- The Epiphany Parents Group: Discussing Aha!
+Parenting, led by Laura Gary.
 Room 001 (Downstairs)

 See all coming events >>